Considering your requirements

 The tenant is responsible for all outgoings i.e. water, gas, electricity, council tax and contents insurance for personal items within the property should the property be unfurnished.
 As occupation is taken up, the necessary authorities should be informed of the date you take up occupation and your ongoing responsibility for their accounts.

 A detailed inventory of the property will be given to you.
 It is essential that the inventory is accurate as you will be asked to sign the inventory and return it to the office within 7 days of the tenancy start date.
 It is normally accepted that corrections can be made by the tenant to the inventory, but once signed the tenant will thereafter be held liable to return the property in the same condition as detailed on the inventory.

-We require tenants to provide one and a half month’s rent to be held by us as a deposit during the tenancy.
+We require tenants to provide a deposit equal to five weeks rent to be held by us during the tenancy.
 The deposit will be protected by the Tenancy Deposit Scheme and will be refunded at the end of the tenancy once we have checked the condition of the property.
 Deposits will normally be returned as soon as possible after the property has been vacated and keys returned to this office.
 No interest is paid on deposits held.

 ELECTRICITY AND GAS SUPPLIES

 These are the tenant’s responsibility.
 At the commencement of a tenancy, you should contact the relevant companies notifying them of your occupation.